Generic Name: abacavir/lamivudine (a-BAK-a-vir/la-MIV-ue-deen)

 Some MEDICINES MAY INTERACT with Epzicom.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Interferon alpha or trimethoprim/sulfamethoxazole (TMP-SMZ) because they may increase the risk of Epzicom's side effects
+- Interferon alfa or trimethoprim/sulfamethoxazole (TMP-SMZ) because they may increase the risk of Epzicom's side effects

 - Ribavirin or zalcitabine because their effectiveness may be decreased